Most Advanced Robot We’ve Tested

 If you’re looking for a top-of-the-line robot vacuum with all the newest features, the Roomba i7+ is one of the best choices available.
 This model is self-charging, self-navigating, and self-emptying, taking your SELF right out of the vacuuming equation.

-I would recommend the Roomba i7+ if you’re looking for the following features in a robot vacuum:
+I would recommend the Roomba i7+ if you:

 - Want a self-emptying dust bin: Possibly the best new feature is the self-emptying dustbin, eliminating one of the primary forms of maintenance with any robot vacuum.
 Keep in mind, you will still need to clean out the filter regularly.